 The wavelengths that fit within the diameter bounds of the diaphragm perimeter will either interfere constructively or destructively with themselves.
 Constructive and destructive interference affects frequency-specific sensitivity positively and negatively, respectively.

 The size of the circular diaphragm also helps determine the microphone sensitivity.
 All else being equal, the bigger the diaphragm, the more distance it can be displaced from resting position (think of a small vs large trampoline).
 The greater the movement of the diaphragm, the more audio signal output from the capsule!

 The shape of the ribbon diaphragm is that of a long, thin rectangle rather than a circle.
 This strip of the diaphragm is also corrugated and under much less tension than its circular counterparts.

-The non-circular shape combined with the corrugation makes it so ribbon microphones have very few resonant frequencies.
-And those frequencies that do resonate, do so weakly.
+The non-circular shape, combined with the corrugation, makes ribbon microphones have very few resonant frequencies.
+The frequencies that do resonate do so weakly.
 This makes for a smoother frequency response!